A mixed precision Jacobi SVD algorithm: The one-sided Jacobi SVD algorithm

 In this section, we briefly review the one-sided Jacobi SVD algorithm developed by Drma\v{c} and Veseli\'{c} in~\cite{DV2008a,DV2008b}.
-Compared with other variants of Jacobi SVD algorithms, this one is superior in performance while preserving high accuracy.
-Implementation of this Jacobi SVD algorithm has been available in LAPACK starting from versions~3.2. \footnote{Real versions were released in LAPACK~3.2, while complex versions were released later in LAPACK~3.6.}
+Compared with other variants of the Jacobi SVD algorithm, this one is superior in performance while preserving high accuracy.
+Implementation of this Jacobi SVD algorithm has been available in LAPACK starting from versions~3.2. \footnote{Real versions were released in LAPACK version~3.2, while complex versions were released later in LAPACK version~3.6.0.}